-Dewayne anchors the Emmy Award-winning Fox Sports Sun telecast this year, his 42nd season broadcasting major league baseball and 20th with the Rays.
-Dewayne has also handled play-by-play for Fox Sports national baseball coverage.
-He celebrated his 6,000th MLB broadcast in 2017.
-Before joining the Rays, he spent three years calling play-by-play for ESPN in a variety of sports, including MLB, NCAA baseball, basketball and football.
-He began his major league play-by-play career as the radio and TV voice of the Houston Astros from 1977-84, then called radio and TV action for the Chicago Cubs from 1985-89.
-He was the lead play-by-play announcer for the New York Yankees from 1990-94, and spent the 1994-95 seasons calling the action for The Baseball Network (ABC/ NBC).
-Staats began his career as a sports reporter for WSIE Radio while a student at Southern Illinois University at Edwardsville and began his baseball career as the radio voice of the Oklahoma City 89ers (1973-74).
+Dewayne anchors the Emmy Award-winning Bally Sports Sun telecast this year, his 48th season broadcasting major league baseball and 26th with the Rays.
+Dewayne has also handled play-by-play for FOX Sports national baseball coverage.
+He has broadcast more than 7,000 MLB games in his career, including nine no-hitters.
+Before joining the Rays, he spent three years calling play-by-play for a variety of ESPN sports broadcasts.
+He began his major league play-by-play career as the radio and TV voice of the Astros from 1977-84, then for the Cubs from 1985-89.
+He was the lead play-by-play announcer for the Yankees from 1990-94, and spent the 1994-95 seasons calling the action for The Baseball Network (ABC/ NBC).
+Dewayne began his baseball career as the radio voice of the Oklahoma City 89ers (1973-74).
 In 1975-76 he was sports director at KPLR TV in St. Louis and received an Emmy nomination.
-A 1975 graduate of SIU- Edwardsville, Dewayne earned Distinguished Alumnus of the Year honors in 1987 and was inducted into its Alumni Hall of Fame in 2010.
-Dewayne was named a finalist for the Ford C. Frick Award, presented annually by the National Baseball Hall of Fame, in 2012 and 2013.
-He was also named the 2013 Florida Sportscaster of the Year by the National Sportscasters and Sportswriters Association.
-He and his wife, Carla, support Quantum Leap Farm and PACE Center for Girls Charities.
-He has two daughters, Stephanie Wheeler and Alexandra, and three grandchildren: Gabriel, Zachary and Evie.
+A 1975 graduate of SIU- Edwardsville, where he began his sports career with WSIE Radio, Dewayne earned Distinguished Alumnus of the Year honors in 1987 and was inducted into its Alumni Hall of Fame in 2010.
+Dewayne was named a finalist for the Ford C. Frick Award, presented annually by the National Baseball Hall of Fame, in 2012, 2013, 2016 and 2019.
+He was named the 2013 Florida Sportscaster of the Year by the National Sportscasters and Sportswriters Association.
+In 2015, Dewayne authored Position to Win: A Look at Baseball and Life From the Best Seat in the House, which chronicles his life and career in sports broadcasting.
+Dewayne was inducted into the Tampa Bay Sports Club Hall of Fame in 2018.
+In 2021, he received a Suncoast Sports Emmy Award for the broadcast of Wander Franco’s debut.
+He and his wife, Carla, support a number of causes, including military combat veterans via their 501(c)(3) charity W.A.R.
+(Warriors at Rest).
+He has two daughters, Stephanie Wheeler and Alexandra, and three grandchildren: Gabriel, 18; Zachary, 15; and Evie, 12.

-Enrique returns for his 19th season as color analyst on the Rays Spanish broadcast.
+Enrique returns for his 23rd season as color analyst on the Rays Spanish broadcast.
+He received the Alexis Arguello Award, given to the top sports figures in Nicaragua, and the Nicaraguan Sportswriters Association Award for his accomplishments in the world of sports during the 2016 season.
 In February 2009, Enrique was inducted into the Florida College Sports Hall of Fame for his impact on the college and in life.
 He is the subject of the award-winning 2009 documentary Henry O!, filmed by Boston-based Rosemont Productions during the 2007 season.
-Born in Nicaragua, Oliu came to the United States at age 10 and attended the St. Augustine School for the Blind.
-He called his first professional action in 1989 for the Jacksonville Expos and then served as color commentator for the St. Petersburg Pelicans of the Senior Professional Baseball League.
+Born in Nicaragua, Enrique came to the United States at age 10 and attended the St. Augustine School for the Blind.
+He called his first professional action in 1989 for the Jacksonville Expos, and then served as color commentator for the St. Petersburg Pelicans of the Senior Professional Baseball League.
 Prior to that, he was the public address announcer for seven years for Florida College baseball in Tampa.
-He also appeared as a regular contributor on Solamente Pelota (“Only Baseball”) on SiriusXM, has hosted his own show on WQBN 1300 AM and has been a guest analyst on USF Spanish broadcasts and on baseball broadcasts and talk shows in Managua, Nicaragua.
-He has also called action for the Tampa Bay Storm Arena Football League (2003-05) and served as the Spanish voice for the Tampa Bay Buccaneers in 2002-03.
-Oliu owns a communications degree from the University of South Florida.
-This past year, he delivered the keynote address at the Florida School for the Deaf and Blind’s 100th commencement.
-He and his wife, Debbie, reside in St. Petersburg.
+He also appeared as a regular contributor on Solamente Pelota (“Only Baseball”) on SiriusXM, hosted his own show on WQBN 1300 AM and has been a guest analyst on USF Spanish broadcasts and on baseball broadcasts and talk shows in Managua, Nicaragua.
+He has also called action for the Tampa Bay Storm of the Arena Football League (2003-05) and served as the Spanish voice for the Tampa Bay Buccaneers in 2002-03.
+Enrique owns a communications degree from the University of South Florida.
+He delivered the keynote address at the Florida School for the Deaf and Blind’s 100th commencement in May 2014.
+His wife, Debbie, closely assists him on the broadcasts.
+The two reside in St. Petersburg.

-Ricardo begins his 15th season calling play-by-play on the Rays Spanish broadcast.
-The Dominican-born Taveras has 29 years of radio experience.
-He also serves as a sportscaster and for Mira TV Tampa.
-Ricardo began as a sports commentator in his native D.R. and was program director for HIVG 870 AM and HIVP 970 AM from 1990-92.
-He also served as assistant program director for WRIV in Providence, R.I., for three years.
-He and his wife, Jacqueline, reside in Tampa.
+Ricardo begins his 19th season calling play-by-play on the Rays Spanish broadcast.
+Taveras has more than three decades of radio experience.
+He has also worked locally as a sportscaster for Mira TV Tampa.
+Ricardo began as a sports commentator in his native Dominican Republic and was program director for HIVG 870 AM and HIVP 970 AM from 1990-92.
+He also served as assistant program director for WRIV in Providence, R.I., for three years, and as a sales executive for Telemundo Tampa from 2011-13.